 Surgery for Thyroid Nodules & Cancers

 Most noncancerous, or benign, thyroid nodules do not need treatment unless they are a cosmetic concern or cause symptoms including problems with swallowing, breathing, or speaking and neck discomfort.
-In these situations, NYU Langone doctors may recommend surgery or a minimally invasive procedure called radiofrequency ablation.
+In these situations, NYU Langone doctors may recommend surgery or a minimally invasive interventional procedures.

-Doctors may also recommend surgery to manage a thyroid nodule if a biopsy shows it’s cancerous or if genetic testing shows it’s likely to be cancerous.
+Doctors typically recommend surgery to manage a thyroid nodule if a biopsy shows it is cancerous or if genetic testing shows it is likely to be cancerous.
+Genetic testing of a nodule often allows surgeons to avoid performing surgery if the test shows no mutations or genetic abnormalities.

-People with toxic nodules or toxic multinodular goiters that are causing the thyroid to produce high levels of thyroxine—a condition called hyperthyroidism—may also be recommended for surgery
+People with toxic nodules or toxic multinodular goiters that are causing the thyroid to produce high levels of thyroxine—a condition called hyperthyroidism—may also benefit from surgery.

 Your NYU Langone endocrinologist and endocrine surgeon determine the most effective and least invasive treatment or type of surgery based on diagnostic test results.